myquartz/tomcat-libxslt/README.md

 Once you define either CLUSTER=DeltaManager or CLUSTER=BackupManager, the following ENV variables have to be defined to adapt with your container enviroment:

 1. **KUBERNETES_NAMESPACE** or **OPENSHIFT_KUBE_PING_NAMESPACE** set to k8s namespace.
 Tomcat Cluster will detect member automatically without any further configuration.
+   > *Note:* all tomcat pods of the same namespace will be added to the cluster, even they are different in deployment or statefulset.
 2. **DNS_MEMBERSHIP_SERVICE_NAME** to DNS name of the containers running (eg CloudMap of AWS ECS), the DNS A records will be treated as members automatically.
+This mode is recommented for Docker Swarm tasks with `endpoint_mode: dnsrr`
-3. **REPLICAS** (default mode): number of replicas (from 1 to 6, default to 2) if you running by docker swarm and your container instance's hostname ends with a number from 1 to 6, you can use this mode.
-See the link https://docs.docker.com/engine/swarm/services/ to know how to setup this kind of the cluster. *Note:* using the parameter `--hostname="{{.Task.Name}}-{{.Task.Slot}}"` to build hostname with a number behind.
+3. **REPLICAS** (default mode): number of replicas (from 1 to 6, default to 2) to add members of cluster by `name{number}` format, your container instance's hostname must end with a number from 1 to 6 (eg. Kubernetes StatefulSets), you can use this mode.
+   > *Solution:* for the Docker Swarm mode, create service with the parameter `--hostname="{{.Task.Name}}-{{.Task.Slot}}"` to let docker assign the tasks' hostname with the ordinal number trailer.
+See the link https://docs.docker.com/engine/swarm/services/ to know how to setup this kind of node hostname in the cluster.
 4. *RECEIVE_PORT*: the port for cluster's communication - default to 5002.
 5. *REPLICATION_FILTER*: the package list that will filtered to replication.

-When a cluster defined, the following element will be added into the Engine element (assuming we setup CLUSTER=DeltaManager and KUBERNETES_NAMESPACE=your-cluster-name):
+When a cluster defined, the following element will be added into the Engine element (assuming we setup `CLUSTER=DeltaManager` and `KUBERNETES_NAMESPACE=your-cluster-name`):

 ~~~ xml
 <Engine>